 The CCHR further documented 21 incidents of alleged sexual assaults against patients in just one chain of for-profit psychiatric-behavioral hospitals.
 Some of these instances include:

-- Two hospital employees sexually abused residents and received a conviction and jail sentence for a combined 35 years.
+- Two hospital employees sexually abusing residents and receiving a conviction and jail sentence for a combined 35 years

 Further, a survey in the United States of psychiatrist-patient sexual relations found that: